alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

 ### Heaps / priority queues

-Heaps are binary trees in which the value of every parent is lower or equal than any of its children.
+(Min-)Heaps are binary trees in which the value of every parent is lower or equal than any of its children.
 This gives them their most interesting property: the minimum element is always on top.
+(Similarly, in max-heaps, the maximum stands at the root.)
 Because of that, they are also called priority queues.

 In Python, [`heapq`](https://docs.python.org/3/library/heapq.html) provides an implementation of the heap.
 Any populated list can be transformed in-place into a heap: